How to address violence in the news with your students.

-Nevertheless, the program offers teachers a comprehensive look at student data, giving a clear view of students' overall growth and achievement.
+The program offers teachers a comprehensive look at student data, giving a clear view of students' overall growth and achievement.
 Ideally, this will help teachers plan in a way that meets real classroom needs.
 Printable lesson plans are available, should teachers want them.
 Also, the system's reports offer a range of data. i-Ready clearly has spent some time making this data organized and easily accessible for teachers, allowing them to find the information they want.
-Overall, i-Ready delivers learning content in an engaging and rigorous way.
+Overall, i-Ready delivers learning content engagingly and rigorously.
 This combination will likely serve kids well if -- and here's the catch -- teachers use i-Ready with fidelity alongside their own quality classroom instruction.

 Key Standards Supported